rapp-project/rapp-api/js/README.md

 ## Synopsis

-Containes RAPPCloud API modules used for interfering wth RAPP Platform as well as the RAPP Objects.
+Contains RAPPCloud API modules used for interfering wth RAPP Platform as well as the RAPP Objects.

 ## Application development